MeesterDev/file-wrapper/README.md

 # File wrapper
-An object oriented way of dealing with files and performaning actions on them.
+An object-oriented way of dealing with files and performing actions on them.

 ## Usage
 ### Example